 My son, Leo’s favourite toy of all time was Buzz Lightyear, the action figure who emerged from the 1995 block buster movie Toy Story.
 He wanted the action figure very badly.
 We would make special trips to the toy store just to look at them and imagine owning one.
-The weird thing was that we had more than enough money to buy one but, at the time, I just didn’t think it would be good for Leo to have everything he wanted.
-The Buzz Lightyear action figures were retailing for about $75 plus tax, at the time.
+The weird thing was that we had more than enough money to buy one but, at the time, I just didn’t think it would be good for Leo to have everything he wanted as soon as he wanted it.
+I thought it would be a learning experience to wait for it.
+To me, the Buzz Lightyear action figures seemed pretty expensive retailing for $75 plus tax, at the time.
 I thought that it would be too much to just go ahead and buy him one.
 Don’t worry, Leo didn’t want for much.
 He had a lot of toys and his own room with a double bed, a hand-made quilt with a space theme from two of his Aunts in Newfoundland, and, he had me all to himself as I was a full-time stay-home mom for his first five years.
 He was much loved.
 I just didn’t want to spoil him.
 There’s a fine line.

 One day, Auntie Bonnie came to visit and we decided to head to Kitchener for the day and go thrift shopping at Value Village and then have lunch.
 Thrift shopping is so much fun.
 The thrill of the hunt for something of great value at a low, low price.